 Format

-1. We begin this program by identifying items we throw away every day.
+1. We begin this program by identifying items we threw away today, either at home or at school.

 2. We identify and count the items in a Happy Meal.

 4. We carefully dissect a real Happy Meal and tally the food items vs the trash items.
+Students participate in keeping a tally.
 We discuss this amazing result and then use math to calculate the number of trash items that their entire class or grade level would generate!

-5. Students learn the terms and sign language for "Reduce, Reuse, Recycle," and apply them to their classroom by identifying items that in their classroom that match these terms.
-We discuss how they are already doing this and how can they do more.
+5. Students learn the definitions and sign language for "Reduce, Reuse, Recycle," Then they apply these terms to identify items in their classroom.
+We discuss how the students are already practicing the Three R's, and how they can they take even more actions to reduce, reuse and recycle their trash.

 6. Then we show what happens to trash that is not recycled and how it will "sit" for a VERY long time in a landfill or trash dump.

-8. After a short story, students use their art skills to decorate a brown paper lunch bag to turn it into a "Trash Troll" litter bag to keep in their family car.
+7. After participating in a short story, students use their art skills to decorate a brown paper lunch bag to turn it into a "Trash Troll" litter bag to keep in their family car.

 Objectives